-In some cases, a laxative or enema is indicated to empty the bowels before surgery.
+- In some cases, a laxative or enema is indicated to empty the bowels before surgery.
 Our nurses will review these instructions in detail with you.
-Please call our office if you have an questions.
-There may be some variations but the typical protocol is listed below.
+Please call our office if you have any questions.

 - If you have any unexpected medical problems before your scheduled surgery, such as a fever, cold, cough or flu please contact the office immediately as your surgery may have to be rescheduled.

 What Effects Will I Feel From the General Anesthesia After My Surgery?

 - If you have had a general anesthetic, you may have a sore throat for the first 24 hours due to the airway placed in your windpipe.

 - Due to the sedation during surgery, you may experience dizziness, drowsiness or lightheadedness.

 How Do I Take Care of My Incision When I Get Home?